Members Only

 How Does Lawrence Bishnoi Continue To Operate from Jail?

-To put it plainly, it is impossible that Lawrence Bishnoi is carrying out these activities from jail without some degree of official collusion.
+It seems difficult to believe that Lawrence Bishnoi can carry out these activities from jail without some degree of official collusion.

 Sure, it is possible that the planning and coordination of these killings is being done by his lieutenants who are still free, such as Goldy Brar, Rohit Godara and Anmol Bishnoi.